 Baking soda is activated when it is mixed with an acid.
 So in baking, we activate baking soda by pairing it with an acidic ingredient (such as lemon juice, buttermilk, or yogurt) in our recipes.

 Baking soda can be a little bit tricky, because you need enough acid in your recipe to activate all of the baking soda.
 If you have leftover baking soda that isn't activated, you could end up with a slightly metallic taste in your baked goods.
-Ick!
+No thank you!
 This is why it's important to follow your recipe and measure your ingredients properly.

 What is baking powder?

 Today, most baking powder is double-acting.
 This means that it is activated twice: first when it is mixed with a liquid, and again when it is heated.
-In baking, our baking powder is first activated when it's added to our batter, and it's activated again when it's heated in the oven.
+In baking, our baking powder is first activated when it's added to our batter and combined with other liquid ingredients, and it's activated again when it's heated in the oven.
 Since baking powder already contains an acid, it is not necessary to mix baking powder with an acidic ingredient in order to activate it.